nouriach/holiday-search-otb/README.md

 - Improved inheritance by storing repeated code in a `BaseRequestHandler`
 - Improve the display names for request parameters within tthe Swagger UI
 - Handle 'unhappy paths' with improved exception handling
+- USe the `Flight` and `Hotel` DTOs in the `OTB.HolidaySearch.Web.Domain.Models` folder in `DatabaseService`, rather than the response models.